Prevents and treats malaria.

 - Fast, slow, pounding, or uneven heartbeat

-- Unusual behavior or thoughts of hurting or killing others or oneself.
+- Unusual behavior or thoughts of hurting yourself

 If you notice these less serious side effects, talk with your doctor:

 If you notice other side effects that you think are caused by this medicine, tell your doctor